The Loudest Portable Bluetooth Speakers (and The Best)

-By contacting manufacturers, pouring through technical information, and listening to these products we have discerned the list of the best speakers on the market today.
+By contacting manufacturers, pouring through technical information, and listening to these products, we have discerned the list of the best speakers on the market today.
 Our definition of best as follows: loud, quality of sound, price, and other features specific to the speaker.
 But before we dive straight in, let’s look at some interesting factors to consider first.

-We are going to kick off the reviewing process with the “Best” wireless speaker currently on the market and use it as a basis of comparison.
+We are going to kick off the reviewing process with the best portable speakers currently on the market and use it as a basis of comparison.
 There are many incredible devices to choose from, but we recommend considering the above factors to ensure you’re only purchasing the best one for your needs.

 The Marshall Stanmore

 The Stanmore is also the most expensive speaker in our comparison, but it brings some impressive features to the table.
-With dual .75 inch tweeters (located in the top corners of the unit), a 5.25 inch woofer (located centrally), and an 80-Watt amplifier, this speaker is capable of producing crisp highs with deep and powerful bass notes.
-It has a frequency range from 45 Hz all the way to 22,000 Hz, meaning it is able to produce tones at the lowest and highest points audible to the human ear.
+With dual .75 inch tweeters (located in the top corners of the unit), a 5.25-inch woofer (located centrally), and an 80-Watt amplifier, this speaker is capable of producing crisp highs with deep and powerful bass notes.
+It can produce frequencies from 45 Hz all the way to 22,000 Hz, meaning it is able to produce tones at the lowest and highest points audible to the human ear.

 The Marshall unit offers three separate tuning features: Volume, Treble, and Bass.
 This allows the end user to customize the sound coming from the unit to their specific preferences.
 Turning all three to 10 will produce a wall of sound similar to what you could expect from an entry level sound system, while still maintaining the audio quality.

-First we have the incredibly tiny and cylindrical X-mini Me, which measures in at 1.75” tall and less than 1.5” in diameter.
+Here, we have the incredibly tiny and cylindrical X-mini Me, which measures in at 1.75″ tall and less than 1.5″ in diameter.
 X-Mini is based out of Singapore with distributors in over 80 countries; the miniscule X-Mini Me features only a $23 MSRP!

 It cranks out over 80 dB of sound, which is four times quieter than the AC powered Marshall, but for being over 100 times lighter, 19 times cheaper, and incalculably more portable we will accept this small issue.

-These bad boys can be linked together to create a multi-speaker system (boosting sound intensity) and the fact you can fit a bunch in your pocket, make them by far the most portable in the round up.
+These bad boys can be linked together to create a multi-speaker system (boosting sound intensity) and the fact you can fit a bunch in your pocket, making them by far the most portable in the roundup.

 They feature 6 hours of audio playback through the 1.5 Watt, 31 mm magnetically shielded driver.
-Frequency range is not as broad as the Marshall’s, only 200 – 20,000 Hz, but such a small driver cannot physically generate as low of tones as a 5.25” subwoofer.
-As a result you will lose something on the low notes and likely elsewhere too.
+The frequency range is not as broad as the Marshall’s, only 200 – 20,000 Hz, but such a small driver cannot physically generate as low of tones as a 5.25″ subwoofer.
+As a result, you will lose something on the low notes and likely elsewhere too.

 All in all, the X-Mini Me turns out some quality loudness for the price, but if you have more money to spend look toward our other options.